 If a motorcyclist is injured in an accident due to the negligence of another driver, the motorcyclist can recover compensation for losses that result through a personal injury lawsuit.
 Compensable losses include property loss, medical expenses, lost wages, loss of future earning capacity, and pain and suffering.

 Furthermore, if a loved one was killed in a motorcycle accident, family members may be able to recover damages in a wrongful death lawsuit.
-If you are a loved one was injured in a motorcycle accident, do not hesitate to contact a Texas motorcycle accident attorney at Herrman & Herrman, P.L.L.C., who will review the facts of your case and represent you through this difficult period.
+If you are a loved one was injured in a motorcycle accident, do not hesitate to contact a Texas motorcycle accident lawyer at Herrman & Herrman, P.L.L.C., who will review the facts of your case and represent you through this difficult period.

 For more information or to schedule an appointment with an experienced Texas lawyer regarding a motorcycle accident injury or death, please contact us first!